 Unfortunately, you cannot skip a generation when claiming Italian citizenship.
 Italian citizenship must be passed directly from parent to child.
 If your parent became a U.S. citizen before you were born and before 1992, they would have lost their Italian citizenship at that time, and you would not be eligible to claim citizenship through them from your grandparent.

 A non-Italian spouse is eligible to apply for citizenship through marriage after 3 years of marriage if living outside Italy, or 2 years if living in Italy.
 This time is halved if the couple has children.
 The clock starts at marriage, so if you've been married for 10 years, and your Italian spouse gets their citizenship, you can apply right away without waiting 3 years.
 The spouse must pass a level B1 Italian proficiency exam and a criminal background check.
+You can see more details on citizenship through marriage here.

 In short, you apply where you live.
 If you live outside of Italy, you would apply through the consulate that has jurisdiction over your area.
 There are 10 consulates in the U.S. that process Italian citizenship applications.